ssj-ali/pdfextract/README.md

 1. If a PDF is a vector pdf, pdftotext is used to extract data from pdf and it works instantly (< 1 sec per PDF)

 2. If a PDF is a scanned pdf, tesseract + imagemagick + ghostscript is used to extract data.
-(Time: 4 sec per page)
+(Time: 3-4 sec per PDF)